 Finally, a receiving server will send reports for each failed DMARC verification with aggregated data about unsuccessful checks.
 This is invaluable for analyzing the performance of your message and keeping you in the loop if any phishing scams occur.

 We said it a few times, but it’s worth repeating again – DMARC is the most effective way to protect yourself from spoofing.
 Period.

-HMRC estimates that the number of phishing emails sent from their domain decreased by 500 million in just 1.5 years after the implementation of DMARC.
+To put things into perspective, HMRC estimates that the number of phishing emails sent from their domain decreased by 500 million in just 1.5 years after the implementation of DMARC.

 Without listing any other benefits of DMARC, this alone should be a good enough reason to add the implementation of DMARC to your next sprint.